maxim111333/incubator-aurora/docs/update-heartbeat.md

 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler unblocks update, starts countdown using specified heartbeat rate and responds with OK
 * Update enters terminal state due to failure or external user action (e.g. `abortJobUpdate`)
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler responds with STOP
+Scheduler responds with FINISHED
 * External service stops heartbeats.

 ### 7. Unknown update ID
 * A `heartbeatJobUpdate` RPC is called with the unknown update ID.
-Scheduler responds with ERROR
+Scheduler responds with INVALID_REQUEST response code.
 * External service stops heartbeats.